2021 JAGUAR XF REVEALED: THE BEAUTIFUL SEDAN, EVOLVED

 Driver assistance technology is enhanced by newly available Clear Exit Monitor, which alerts both front and rear occupants to the presence of an approaching car or cyclist when exiting the vehicle.4 The standard 3D Surround Camera delivers advanced functionality using the latest camera technology in Junction View, 3D Perspective View, and ClearSight Plan View, with real-time viewing when maneuvering.3

 Active Road Noise Cancellation technology monitors vibrations from the road surface and calculates the opposite phase sound wave needed to remove the noise heard by the occupants.
 The results are quieter in-cabin noise levels within the cabin for superior refinement.

 For 2021, greater convenience comes standard.
-Keyless entry, wireless phone charging with signal boost, and a 12-speaker Meridian™ sound system with SiriusXM® radio functionality are included on all Jaguar XF models.
+Keyless entry, wireless phone charging with signal boost16, and a 12-speaker Meridian™ sound system with SiriusXM® radio functionality are included on all Jaguar XF models.
 All Meridian systems now feature center channel technology that delivers an enhanced sound experience and adds depth to vocals.
 The available second generation wearable Activity Key can be used to lock, unlock and start the vehicle without the need for the conventional key fob to be present in the vehicle.
 The rechargeable device incorporates a watch and has a battery life of seven days between charges.

 Engineered for performance